brandon-carlisle/git-vault/A Closer Look at Functions in JavaScript.md

 #### The Call and Apply Methods
 The call method allows us to manually and explicitly set the this keyword of any function we want to call

+The apply method works in the same way except